worldbank/DIME-LaTeX-Templates/README.md

 **Exercise Stata - How to export tables and graph from Stata to LaTeX** This exercise covers how you can use Stata to export tables and graphs that can be read by LaTeX.

----
-Remove everything below when moved elsewhere

-Kristoffer: Mrijan, move this to the instructions for setting up TeXstudio, but I am keeping it here so it is not deleted
-## Hello-world.tex
-The Hello World file is a .tex file that can be used to check if TeXstudio is properly installed on your computer.
-To test it, open the file in TeXstudio and click ***Build and View*** in the ***Tools*** menu at the top.
-If you do not get any error messages (however, you might be asked to install multiple packages the first time you try) and you can see a compiled pdf, then TeXstudio is properly set up for the material in this repository.